 The most common reason for undergoing a revision arm lift procedure is that not enough excess skin was removed with the first procedure.
 In these cases, patients are still left with flabby looking upper arms.
 This may be due to more weight loss after the initial procedure or because the skin was not properly draped to the body during the first procedure.

-In other cases, patients may be concerned about excessive scarring and wish to undergo a second procedure to reduce the amount of scarring.
+In other cases, patients may be concerned about excessive scarring and wish to undergo a second procedure to reduce scarring.
 This may be due to poor wound healing from the first procedure, or too much tension along the internal or external sutures, causing the incisions to separate before they can fully heal.

 Revision Arm Lift Surgical Procedures